Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 * Doma Castle - West Sleeping Quarters
 ![image](https://user-images.githubusercontent.com/120497130/224524973-57032ae1-d2b8-4e7c-9eb9-76148e31bf00.png)

+🚩 **For LLG runs, no member of your party should be level 25 or higher in order to be eligible for the LLG achievement. 🚩**
-⚠️ **For LLG runs, this is your last opportunity to learn magic and earn GP on the Veldt without earning exp for a while.
+This is your last opportunity to learn magic and earn GP on the Veldt without earning exp for a while.
 In particular, Celes, Edgar, and Setzer should have useful magic such as Cure and Life.
-You will also want roughly 150k GP for an upcoming achievement.**
+You will also want roughly 150k GP for an upcoming achievement.

-🚩 Before leaving the World of Balance, double check all achievements in this section to see if any have been missed.
+⚠️ Before leaving the World of Balance, double check all achievements in this section to see if any have been missed.
 * Make sure Mog knows Water Rondo
 * Defeat the Intangir on Triangle Island.
 * Find any Veldt encounters that you missed (some may be inaccessible now)